acornejo/mamba/README.md

     var x = 3
     var y = 4.0

 Mamba does not perform any implicit type conversions.
-The `as` keyword can be used to perform explicit type conversions.

-The following example does *not* compile, since the variable is declared to have type `Float` but we are assigning it an integer.
+Therefore the following example does *not* compile, since you can't store an integer in a variable declared as a floating point.

     var Float z = 50

-However, the either of the following will compile.
+However, either of the following will compile.

     var Float z = 50.0
     var Float z = 50 as Float

+The `as` keyword used above can be used to perform explicit type conversions.

 # Arrays

-    var x = [1, 2, 3, 4]
+The following three declarations are equivalent, and they all declare `x` as an array of ten integers initialized to zero.

+    var [Int] x = [0, 0, 0, 0, 0, 0, 0, 0, 0 ,0,0]
-    var []Int x = [1, 2, 3, 4]
+    var [Int] x = [0; 10]

+As with POD types, when possible mamba will infer the types from the context, hence the following declares an array of ten integers initialized to zero.

-    var []Int x = [0 times 20]
+    var x = [0; 10]

 # Tuples